-A 2016 study by Webmarketing123 found that 1 in 3 B2B marketers’ cite email marketing as the channel that has the biggest positive impact on revenue - A clear winner, and almost twice as effective as the next best marketing channel (SEO).
+A study by Webmarketing123 found that 1 in 3 B2B marketers cite email marketing as the channel that has the biggest positive impact on revenue – making it a clear winner, and almost twice as effective as the next best marketing channel (SEO).

 Email marketing can deliver great results for your business.
 However, this doesn’t come without its challenges.

-One of the biggest challenges cited by small businesses that use email marketing is the concern that their subscribers will see promotional emails as spam, or worse, that the email sent will not be effective.
+One of the biggest challenges facing B2B marketers that use email marketing is the concern that their emails won’t be effective.

-In this article, we’ll show you 7 ways to get started with email marketing.
-Let’s get started!
+In this article, we’ll show you 7 ways to help you get started with email marketing.

 1. Make a plan